-In this short guide, we’re going to set up and install FreeBSD 13 on Parallels Desktop 16.0.1 – which is the latest Parallels Desktop release at the time of writing this post.
+In this short guide, we’re going to set up and install FreeBSD on Parallels Desktop 16.0.1 – which is the latest Parallels Desktop release at the time of writing this post.
 In this setup, I am using a MacBook Pro (15-inch, 2017) and macOS Big Sur Version 11.2.2.
 In this installation guide, we are going to install the FreeBSD 13 release.

 If you read this post and don’t know what Parallels Desktop is, Parallels is software similar to VMWare, Xen™ or Bhyve (FreeBSD’s hypervisor/virtual machine manager) that provides hardware virtualization for Macintosh computers with Intel processors.
 The Parallels Desktop version for the M1 chipset is under development/test at this time.

 Note: Parallels Desktop is the best bang for the buck in my experience with virtualization on a Mac computer – fast, light, and excellent resource sharing with the host.
 Don’t take my word for it – go check out this detailed article on Macworld.
 Parallels Desktop runs discounts and promotions quite often: check Parallels Desktop latest price or use the 15 days trial.

 Installing FreeBSD on Parallels Desktop is quite a straightforward process, with some VM adjustments that need to be made to boot the FreeBSD image.

 Head over to the FreeBSD Download Page, click on amd64 and download the latest FreeBSD 13.0 Release.
 You can follow this guide is you prefer the older FreeBSD 12.2 Release.
 In this case, I’m going to download the latest FreeBSD-13.0-RELEASE-amd64-dvd1.iso.

 Step2: Setup Parallels Desktop